 If you suspect an offence has been committed in relation to nesting wild birds you should contact your local police force and report the incident to them; ask for the case to be investigated by a Wildlife Liaison Officer.

 High Hedges Legislation - Anti-Social Behaviour Act 2003 Part 8

 The law requires local councils to determine certain very restricted complaints about high hedges.
 The Council can determine that there is no nuisance or that there is a nuisance.
 The nuisance is loss of reasonable enjoyment of your property and is based on loss of light to your garden or main rooms of your property.
 A fee is charged for this service.
-Fees are set annually by Gloucester City Council and the fee for 2016-17 is set at £390.00.
-Applicants who are in receipt of income support, pension credit guarantee or a state retirement pension may pay a reduced fee of £90.00.
+Fees are set annually by Gloucester City Council.
+Applicants who are in receipt of income support, pension credit guarantee or a state retirement pension may pay a reduced fee.
 A fee is charged as the Government view is that high hedge complaints are essentially a private matter and should not be funded through local council tax sources.